scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure-1.md

 It is critical to actively monitor the overall health and performance of a cluster running in production.
 This section shows how to configure monitoring and logging for your AKS cluster.

+## Recommendations

+* You should configure alerting for the AKS cluster on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-metric-alerts#enable-alert-rules)

 ### Steps